 Location: Wilmington and Hamilton, MA

-- Demonstrate the use of rainwater harvesting systems on a range of properties from small homes to larger institutional settings as a means to conserve potable water while sustaining landscaping.
+- Demonstrate the use of rainwater harvesting systems in both homes and institutional settings as a way to conserve drinking water while sustaining landscaping.

-- Reduce use of Ipswich watershed groundwater sources for outdoor watering.
+- Reduce use of groundwater for outdoor watering in the Ipswich Watershed.

-- Quantify the water savings of residents and property managers using rainwater harvesting systems for all or part of their irrigation needs.
+- Measure the water savings resulting from participants using rainwater for all or part of their irrigation needs.

-Description: Rainwater harvesting systems are designed to capture runoff from rooftops and store the water for nonpotable uses, such as lawn and garden watering.
-The systems are intended to reduce demand on public water supplies by replacing potable water with rainwater, where appropriate.
+Details: Rainwater harvesting systems capture runoff from rooftops and store the water for nonpotable uses, such as lawn and garden watering, reducing demand on public water supplies.

-This project funded installation of 39 rainwater harvesting systems on residential properties in Wilmington.
-The systems consisted of a storage tank, a pressure pump to aid in water distribution, a spigot for a hose, and a water meter to measure flow.
-Two different sizes of storage tanks were installed: 200-gallon tanks (28 systems) and 800-gallon tanks (11 systems).
+This project funded installation of 39 rainwater harvesting systems on homes in Wilmington.
+The systems consisted of a storage tank, a spigot for a hose, a pressure pump for watering, and a water meter to measure flow.
+Two sizes of storage tanks were installed: 200-gallon tanks (28 systems) and 800-gallon tanks (11 systems).

-Additionally, a large-capacity (8,000-gallon) underground storage vault was installed at the Boutwell Elementary School in Wilmington, to supply water for irrigating the adjacent ball field.
-When the storage vault is empty, the system automatically switches to a municipal backup system.
+A large (8,000-gallon) underground rainwater storage vault was also installed at the Boutwell Elementary School in Wilmington to irrigate the school ball field.
+When the rainwater vault is empty, the system automatically switches to the public water supply system as a backup.
 Lastly, a 200-gallon system was installed at the Winthrop Elementary School in Hamilton as part of an “Outdoor Classroom” educational program.
-The system provides water to a 2,000-square-foot butterfly and vegetable garden.
+The system helps water a 2,000-square-foot butterfly and vegetable garden.
 Teachers at the school developed a specific curriculum for the outdoor classroom and the rainwater harvesting system.

-Reducing lawn watering, if done throughout the entire Ipswich River watershed, could have a significant impact on river flows.
-According to the analyses completed for the Ipswich River Watershed Action Plan, lawn watering accounts for 15 to 20 million gallons per day of water use in the watershed.
-Rainwater harvesting techniques are most beneficial when combined with drought-resistant landscaping techniques to reduce overall irrigation needs of the plants.
+Reducing lawn watering throughout the entire Ipswich River watershed could significantly improve river flows.
+According to the Ipswich River Watershed Action Plan (Horsley & Witten for MA EOEEA, 2003), lawn watering accounts for 15 to 20 million gallons per day of water use in the watershed.
+Rainwater harvesting is most beneficial when combined with drought-resistant landscaping techniques to reduce overall irrigation needs of the plants.

-- Installation of 200-gallon and 800-gallon residential rainwater harvesting tanks, November 2005
+- Installation of residential rainwater harvesting tanks, November 2005

-- Installation of 200-gallon system at “Outdoor Classroom” at Winthrop Elementary School in Hamilton, September 2006
+- Installation of system at Winthrop Elementary School in Hamilton, September 2006

-- Installation of 8,000-gallon underground system at Boutwell Elementary School in Wilmington, April 2007
+- Installation of underground system at Boutwell Elementary School in Wilmington, April 2007

 800-gallon systems: $3,440 each